Indian Education Eligibility

 For eligibility purposes, an Indian is defined as any individual who is:

-1) a member (as defined by the Indian tribe or band) of an Indian tribe or band, including those Indian tribe or bands terminated since 1940, and those recognized by the State in which the tribe or band reside; or
+1) a member (as defined by the Indian tribe or band) of an Indian tribe or band, including those Indian tribes or bands terminated since 1940, and those recognized by the State in which the tribe or band resides; or

 2) a descendent in the first or second degree (parent or grandparent) as described in (1); or

 3) considered by the Secretary of the Interior to be an Indian for any purpose; or